zopefoundation/manuel/src/manuel/README.txt

 ========

 Manuel parses documents, evaluates their contents, then formats the result of the evaluation.
-All three phases are done in multiple passes.
-The passes continue until the data structure remains unchanged by a pass.

 The core functionality is accessed through an instance of a Manuel object.
-It is used to build up our handling of a document type.
+It is used to build up the handling of a document type.
 Each phase has a corresponding slot to which various implementations are attached.

     >>> import manuel